alip/mpdcron/modules/protocol.md

 A command returns <tt>OK</tt> on completion or <tt>ACK</tt> some error on failure.
 These denote the end of command execution.

+### ACK Responses

+Syntax:

+    ACK [<int errorid>@<int position>] {command} description

+where:
+- errorid:
+An integer indicating which kind of error occured.

+- position:
+Command lists not implemented thus always 0.

+- description:
+A short explanation of the error.
+Maybe void.

 ## Command Reference
 Expression arguments are direct [sqlite](http://www.sqlite.org/) statements.
 See [http://www.sqlite.org/lang_expr.html](http://www.sqlite.org/lang_expr.html)